droidbaza/mock-json-plugin/README.md

     id 'org.droidbaza.mock-json'
 }
 ```
+and set up plugin configuration with base url address and list
-Set up and list the basic server requests that need to be loaded.
+ of the basic server requests that needs to be loaded.
 ```kotlin
 mockJsonConfig{
     baseUrl ="https://example.com/"